-13 Best Places to Visit in Vietnam
+13 Interesting Places to Visit in Vietnam

 Although Vietnam still evokes memories of war today, it offers some of the best places to visit in Southeast Asia.
 Anyone who comes and visits will find a country of beautiful and peaceful villages with its soaring mountains and hills inhabited by at least 42 tribes, rich deltas, rivers with limestone hills, and cities with so much history and culture.